 Population growth continues apace.
 The world is also urbanising.
 Growth and concentration multiply the demands on water supply.

+Existing water sources are becoming depleted.
 More extreme weather events are occurring more often.
-Result: drought and flooding.
-Both create difficulties for water supply.

 The utility workforce is ageing.
 Whilst replacing engineers is often not a challenge, operational and network knowledge and experience cannot be replaced.

 Customers’ expectations are being raised by the other companies they interact with.
 They can complain more quickly and more loudly thanks to social media.

 The full cost of water is often not recovered.
 No one wants bills to rise.
 Sources of capital required for major projects are often limited.

 Make networks smart

 Guaranteed levels of service